kant/Detectron.pytorch/README.md

   - opencv
   - pyyaml
   - packaging
-  - [pycocotools](https://github.com/cocodataset/cocoapi)  — for COCO dataset, also available from pip.
+  - [pycocotools](https://github.com/cocodataset/cocoapi)  — for COCO dataset, also available from `pip`.
   - tensorboardX  — for logging the losses in Tensorboard
-- An NVIDAI GPU and CUDA 8.0 or higher.
+- An NVIDIA GPU and CUDA 8.0 or higher.
 Some operations only have gpu implementation.
 - **NOTICE**: different versions of Pytorch package have different memory usages.

 ### Compilation